Can members of a Limited Liability Partnership be classed as ‘workers’?

 In a decision affecting many professional partnerships, the Court of Appeal has decided that an equity member of a Limited Liability Partnership cannot be classed as a ‘worker’ and therefore cannot avail herself of the employment rights that attach to ‘worker’ status.

-The case before the Court of Appeal involved a solicitor who was a profit-sharing member of a Limited Liability Partnership (LLP).
+The case before the Court of Appeal involved a solicitor who was a profit-sharing member of a Limited Liability Partnership.
 The claimant reported to her employer that the managing partner of a business that she was seconded to had admitted to paying bribes.
-The claimant was subsequently expelled from the LLP and sought to claim under whistleblowing legislation that provides protection to workers.
+The claimant was subsequently expelled from the Limited Liability Partnership and sought to claim under whistleblowing legislation that provides protection to workers.

 The court considered it to be a legal impossibility that a partner could be both a worker and employer.